 - Tawara - Tawara is a cylindrical bale of rice.
 Tawara-shaped onigiri are small cylinders of rice, which make them easier to pack into bento boxes.

 - Round - In the Tōhoku region of Japan, onigiri are circular in shape.

 - Other - these days, there are onigiri molds in many shapes and sizes so you can make anything from a heart-shaped onigiri to a flower-shaped onigiri.

 How to Make Onigiri

 Rinse the rice and then cook it in the rice cooker as you normally would.
 If you are using fresh rice, be sure to reduce the amount of water slightly to account for the higher moisture content.
-If you don’t have a rice cooker, I have a detailed tutorial on preparing rice on the stove in my sushi rice recipe, so be sure to check that out.
+If you don't have a rice cooker, I have a detailed tutorial on preparing rice on the stove in my Perfect Japanese Short Grain Rice recipe, so be sure to check that out.

 While the rice is cooking, prepare your filling(s) and wrapper(s).
 If you are using umeboshi, you should remove the pit to make it easier to eat.
 For nori, you'll want to cut each sheet into thirds the long way.
 You can do this with a clean set of kitchen scissors, or if the nori is fresh, you should be able to just crease and tear it with your hands.
 You'll also need to prepare a bowl of water for dipping your hands in and a small bowl of salt to season the onigiri.

 Once the rice is done steaming, use a wet spatula or rice paddle to mix and fluff it.
 It's best to use a cutting and folding motion to do this, but be sure to gently do it, so you don't smash the rice's individual grains.